Kraballa/MarkWiki/readme.md

 5. run a developer server with `flask --app wikiserver run`

 ## Potential Future Features
-- sidebar with newest and most recently changed files, possibly one of the following:
-  - `/changes` route to see list of recently changed files
-  - `/changes/<subpath>` route to see specific changes done to files
 - some form of authentication or permission management, one of the following:
   - simple hardcoded passphrase when POSTing edits
   - less likely but maybe a more elaborate authentication system with reading/writing permissions